ArcFlow

 Immutable / Temporal Databases?#

 Closest architectural match.
-ArcFlow adds graph-native queries (GQL vs Datalog), GPU acceleration (154M PageRank nodes/sec), vector search, and spatial primitives.
+ArcFlow adds graph-native queries (GQL vs Datalog), GPU acceleration, vector search, and spatial primitives.
 Trade-off: immutable databases support distributed clusters and have battle-tested production deployments at scale; ArcFlow is single-process with higher single-machine throughput.

 Vision#